Abdull121/Weather-Dashboard-App/README.md

 # Weather Dashboard App

 This is a pixel-perfect Weather Dashboard App built using modern front-end technologies.
 The app provides a comprehensive view of current weather conditions, forecasts, and other weather-related details for any location.
-This app is meticulously designed to be pixel-perfect and leverages modern front-end technologies, ensuring a seamless and visually appealing user experience.
+This app is meticulously designed to be pixel-perfect and responsive mobile-friendly leveraging modern front-end technologies, ensuring a seamless and visually appealing user experience.

 ## Features
 1. **Real-time Weather Updates:**